foundersandcoders/Node-Shell-Workshop/LESSON2.md

 Did you notice write streams use `.write()` and `.end()` like the response objects of your servers?
 That's because the response object is a write stream and when you're responding to the client you're 'writing' content back to it!

-The request object, likewise, is a read stream as when the client makes a request you're 'reading' the content sent to the server!
+The request object, likewise, is a read stream as when the client makes a request you're 'reading' the content that has been 'streamed' to the server!

 ### Redirection